spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-create-a-new-module-with-application.md

 ---
-title: "HowTo: Create a new module with application"
+title: 'HowTo: Create a new Angular Module with application'
 last_updated: Aug 31, 2022
-description: This document shows how to create a new module with the application
+description: This document shows how to create a new Angular Module with the application
 template: howto-guide-template
 ---

-This document describes how to create a new module with the application.
+This document describes how to create a new Angular Module with the application.

+You may want to create a new Angular Module for a few reasons:

+- Create new Angular/Web components on the project level
+- Extend existing core Angular Module on the project level
+- Override existing core Angular Module on the project level

-## 1) Create module scaffolding structure
+## 1) Create Angular Module scaffolding structure

-A new module needs to have a proper scaffolding structure.
+A new Angular Module needs to have a proper scaffolding structure.
 The necessary list of files is provided in the [Project structure article, Module structure section](/docs/marketplace/dev/front-end/{{site.version}}/project-structure.html#module-structure).
-Each new module can contain its own set of Twig Web Components.
+Each new Angular Module can contain its own set of Twig Web Components.

-## 2) Register a new module
+## 2) Register a new Angular Module

 To register components, a special Angular Module is created.
 The `components.module.ts` file contains a list of all Angular Components that will be exposed as Web Components.